abhaypawa/Contact-List-Manager/README.md

-# contact list by feching API
+# Contact list by Fetching API
   This is a Contact list project of Coding Ninjas made using Reactjs.
 It uses redux toolkit for managing the store / state.
 This Project fetches data from https://jsonplaceholder.typicode.com/users API.
 A user can see, create, update and delete contacts in this projects.
 All styles are done using TailwindCSS.

  Go live to [Contact list.](https://contact-list-rajxode.netlify.app/)